Onychomycosis is a fungal infection of the nails.

 Foot care

 To reduce the possibility of a recurrence, the nails should be kept trimmed short, the feet should be dried after bathing (including between the toes), absorbent socks should be worn, and antifungal foot powder or cream should be used.
-Old shoes may contain a high concentration of fungal spores and, if possible, should not be worn.
+Old shoes may contain a high concentration of fungal spores and, if possible, should be sanitized with ultraviolet (UV) light or discarded.

 Drugs Mentioned In This Article